otammato/6_ELK_monitoring_NodeJS_logs/README.md

 1. **An AWS EC2 instance**: With installed Docker, Git, Node, npm.

 2. **A NodeJS app**: Performs simple CRUD operations on the database(MySQL).
-Uses "bunyan" library for logging.
+Utilizes "bunyan" library for logging.

 3. **A Docker-compose file**: Launches containers:
    - Elastic Search